-- 8 The carrying amounts of each of the following categories, as defined in SB-FRS 39, shall be disclosed either in the statement of financial position or in the notes: - (a) financial assets at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in accordance with SB-FRS 39. - (b) held-to-maturity investments; - (c) loans and receivables; - (d) available-for-sale financial assets; - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition and (ii) those classified as held for trading in SB-FRS 39 and - (f) financial liabilities measured at amortised cost.
+- The carrying amounts of each of the following categories, as specified in SB-FRS 109, shall be disclosed either in the statement of financial position or in the notes: - (a) financial assets measured at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of SB-FRS 109 and (ii) those mandatorily measured at fair value through profit or loss in accordance with SB-FRS 109. - (b)-(d) [deleted] - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of SB-FRS 109 and (ii) those that meet the definition of held for trading in SB-FRS 109. - (f) financial assets measured at amortised cost. - (g) financial liabilities measured at amortised cost. - (h) financial assets measured at fair value through other comprehensive income, showing separately (i) financial assets that are measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of SB-FRS 109; and (ii) investments in equity instruments designated as such upon initial recognition in accordance with paragraph 5.7.5 of SB-FRS 109.